Your basket is currently empty!

 Written by

-Right now, the popularity of renewable heat boilers is still relatively low, and their upfront cost is much higher than the best gas combi boiler.
+Right now, the popularity of renewable heat boilers is still relatively low, and their upfront cost is much higher than the best combi boiler.

 But there are other savings to be made and grants to be had that could mean that a biomass boiler works out to be much cheaper than you might think.